 This St. Louis, Missouri-based hosting provider takes pride in being the original Linux host with Linux virtual servers dating back to 2001.
 With US-based support services and no overselling, there are many reasons this is a great pick – not least of which includes its budget-friendly shared hosting plans that start as low as $3.95 per month.

-Well, for starters, overselling is pure evil, plain and simple – we’ve avoided it since day one and will continue to do so.
-Our plans might not be the cheapest ones on the market – and, frankly, we don’t want them to be – but in return, you get exactly what you are paying for and more… but never less.
+According to him, “overselling is pure evil, plain and simple – we’ve avoided it since day one and will continue to do so.
+Our plans might not be the cheapest ones on the market – and, frankly, we don’t want them to be – but in return, you get exactly what you are paying for and more… but never less.”